casualGamer-dev/Nuon/src/lib/lib.md

 @brief lib: low-level functionality.

 The "lib" directory contains low-level functionality.
-In general, this code is not necessarily Tor-specific, but is instead possibly useful for other applications.
+In general, this code is not necessarily Nuon-specific, but is instead possibly useful for other applications.

 The modules in `lib` are currently well-factored: each one depends